 Growth is being pursued on many levels.
 We work with our members to grow their net worth and holdings with the credit union and our wealth management partners.
 The growth of our members is assisted through our Member Rewards program.
 This is in place of a traditional cooperative patronage model and was designed based on what our members told us would be a fair level of incentive for their loyalty and doing business with Prairie Centre Credit Union.
 Member Rewards encourages members to utilize more products and services from Prairie Centre.
-The financial benefit to our members from Member Rewards through increased deposit rate and lower loan rates for members was \$1,173,000 in 2019.
-This is more than twice what members received in 2018, and we are thrilled with members receiving this value through membership.
+The financial benefit to our members from Member Rewards through increased deposit rate and reduced loan rates for members was \$1,579,882 in 2020; 30% more than our Member Rewards in the prior year.
+We are thrilled with members profiting through their participation as member-owners.